Thailand

 PROGRAM DETAILS

-This program will last 10-12 weeks and will be located in a French village with approximately 60 Hmong families.
+This program will last 10-12 weeks and will be located in a rural Hmong community in Northern Thailand with a population of about 7,000 people.
 Most students will be living with Hmong host families.
 This immersive experience will facilitate the ethnographic research that we undertake during the summer.
 Regular lectures and discussions will provide the basis of the in-field training, but we will also attend community events and rituals together as team members as we collect and analyze data collaboratively.

 PREREQUISITES